-So I think it is really quite fascinating to see them as an integral part of village customs rather than a recent phenomenon.
+So it is really quite fascinating to see them as an integral part of village customs.

 Facial and body tattooing are reported to have been widely practiced in coastal Papua at the time of first European contact.
 Why it stopped in some areas and continued in others is not clear.
 But in all probability it is the influence of Christian missionaries.